ESN2022/Kanaan_Lab1/README.md

 # C Conclusion:
 ## What we learned
 This lab tough me how to implement the concept of the LED chaser using *C* instead of *VHDL*.
 I also learned how to use *Platform Desginer* aswell as *Pin Planner* and generate HAL and BSP.
 In addition, I learned how to use HAL functions to changes the state some of the PIOs.
-Furthermore, I learned how to implement ISRs.
+Furthermore, I learned how to implement ISRs (at least in principle).

 ## Comment Progress
 The implementation of this was once step at a time : first we learned how to take our design on paper to simply toggle a single LED.